anope/website/upgrading.md

 0. The syntax for using defines has changed.
 Replace all usages of `services.host` with `${services.host}` and do the same for any defines you have added.

+0. IRC2SQL has been replaced with JSON-RPC.
+Remove stats.standalone.conf and irc2sql.conf.

 #### services.conf

 0. Rename `services.conf` to `anope.conf`.